szaghi/FoBiS/README.md

 + simple command line interface;
 + Intel and GNU Fortran Compilers support;
 + configuration-files-free;
++ ... but also configuration-file driven building for complex buildings;
 + easy-extensible: FoBis.py is just a less-than 500 lines of Python statements... no bad for a poor-make-replacement;
 + ...

 ## Todos
 + Add support for building libraries;
-+ add support for configuration file (for complex building-configurations);
 + add IBM, PGI, g95 Fortran Compilers support;
 + ...
 + GUI... nooooooooooo, we are _poor-fortran-men_!